OWASP/www-project-developer-guide/draft/08-verification/02-tools/03-owtf.md

 ### 6.2.3 Offensive Web Testing Framework

-OWASP Offensive Web Testing Framework ([OWTF][owtf]) is a penetration test tool that provides pen-testers with a framework for organising and running security test suites.
+OWASP Offensive Web Testing Framework ([OWTF][owtf]) is a penetration test tool that provides pen-testers with a framework for organizing and running security test suites.
 It also helps align the pen-testing to various standards and security guides, allowing the testing to be more creative and comprehensive.